Skatteetaten/mva-meldingen/docs/kompensasjon_eng/faq/index.md

 ### New tax return for VAT compensation

-The goal of the project is to achieve increased compliance, equal competitive conditions, simplification for reporting businesses, and a more effective administration of the VAT system.
+The goal of the project was to achieve increased compliance, equal competitive conditions, simplification for reporting businesses, and a more effective administration of the VAT system.

-#### When will the new tax return for VAT compensation be launched?
+#### When was the new tax return for VAT compensation launched?

-The new tax return for VAT compensation will be launched on January 1st 2023.
-The first deadline will April 10th 2023.
+The new tax return for VAT compensation was launched on January 1st 2023.
+The first deadline was April 10th 2023.
 Reports and corrections for terms up till and including December 31st 2022 must be submitted in the old format through Altinn, as before.

 ### Will there be a transition period from the old to the new services?

-For the tax return for VAT compensation, no transition period is planned.
+For the tax return for VAT compensation, there was no transition period.

 ### Will there be an "emergency" solution in case of technical difficulties?

-For the tax return for VAT compensation, it will be possible to file and submit the VAT-return in the online portal at skatteetaten.no.
+For the tax return for VAT compensation, it is possible to file and submit the VAT-return in the online portal at skatteetaten.no.

 ### Who can fill out the tax return for VAT compensation, and who can submit?

-To fill out and submit tax return for VAT compensation, the same Altinn-roles as today are needed:
+To fill out and submit tax return for VAT compensation, these Altinn-roles are needed:
 *
 * Fill out:
 - Responsible auditor/Ansvarlig revisor